Aswan and Abu Simble Highlights (non riding)

-For those opting for the extension, we continue our tour of Egypt on route to Makadi Bay at the Dendara complex, one of the best-preserved temple complexes in the whole of Egypt.
+For those opting for the extension, we continue our tour of Egypt on route to Hurghada at the Dendara complex, one of the best-preserved temple complexes in the whole of Egypt.
 Here we will visit the Temple of Hathor.
 Hathor was the goddess of love and joy.
 Her temple is one of the grandest and most beautiful in this complex.
 Its grand entrance, detailed carvings, hieroglyphs, and decorated ceilings will have your mind wandering back in time to when the Pharaohs ruled the land.

-When we arrive in Hurghada, you will check in at Sweet Home, our gorgeous 12-room guesthouse overlooking the Red Sea.
+When we arrive in Hurghada, you will check in at your hotel.
 Here you will have dinner and relax before the final leg of our adventure gets underway in the morning.

 After a night of comfort in the hotel and a delicious breakfast, we saddle up the horses for a full day of riding, exploring the vast golden deserts and sand dunes that create the backdrop to Hurghada.
 Away from the crowds, we have plenty of space to really push the horses to their limits and watch them fly before heading back to the hotel for another night of luxury and a few cocktails!

 The area is also ideal for snorkelling and offers a chance to see the underwater beauty that hides beneath the surface so after a delicious seafood lunch, you will have time to explore the stunningly beautiful reefs of the Red Sea.